marioy47/blog-site/src/content/blog/node-development-restricted-machine/index.md

 date: 2021-08-03
 ---

-# Setup a restricted machine for node development

 Recently I've been asigned an Linux machine with an _Ubuntu standard installation_ for node development.
 Where all the tools "that I need" are already there.

 I can only access this machine using [Vmware Horizon](https://vmc-horizon.vmware.com), I can not install anything from what is already there, and **I can only access the corporate GitHub and the local npm registry**.
 There is no access to Google, StackOverflow, npm, etc.